 GEOFF WRIGHT STRIKES A POSE c.1950

-Geoffrey Thomas Wright (No.15 in the list of male British team members) was born in Doncaster, Yorkshire, on 26th November 1924.
+Geoffrey Thomas Wright (# 16 in the list of senior men to represent Great Britain) was born in Doncaster, Yorkshire, on 26th November 1924.
 By the standards of many skaters of that time Wright was a relative late comer to the sport having joined the National Skating Association in 1947 aged 22.

 The sport was regaining it's feet after a lengthy lay-off due to the Second World War and 12 months after Wright joined the NSA the World Championships resumed.
 Wright was a member of the Bradford Roller Skating Club and was quite adept on rollers having also gained his 3rd Class badges in roller dance and international style roller figure skating.
 Coupled with his vast reserves of strength and power it was also this agility and ability that would see Wright quickly rise through the ranks of up and coming speed skaters.